-Meghan Bell is an editor, writer, graphic designer, and cartoonist, and the former publisher (2015-2019) of Room Magazine, Canada’s oldest feminist literary journal, where she is currently an editorial board member.
-Her writing has appeared in over a dozen literary journals and magazines, including Rattle, Joyland, Grain, The Puritan, Prairie Fire, The Walrus, and The New Quarterly.
+Meghan Bell is an editor, writer, poet, graphic designer, interdisciplinary artist, and the former publisher (2015-2019) of Room Magazine, Canada’s oldest feminist literary journal.
+Her writing has appeared in over a dozen literary journals and magazines, including Rattle, Joyland, Grain, The Puritan, Prairie Fire, The Walrus, and Contemporary Verse 2, as well as in festivals such as the Vancouver and Victoria Fringe Festivals and the Victoria Film Festival.
 Meghan has worked in marketing, digital communications, and grant-writing for multiple arts organizations in the Lower Mainland, including the Vancouver International Film Festival, the Honda Celebration of Light, and Just For Laughs NorthWest.
 In 2017, along with her colleagues at Room, she co-founded the feminist literary and arts festival Growing Room, and acted as the festival’s marketing and development manager for its first three years.
+She also was the lead editor, designer, and project coordinator for the publication of the magazine’s fortieth anthology, Making Room: Forty Years of Room Magazine (Caitlin Press, 2017).